 Stock illustrations sites are also a great resource for marketers, especially those who work in digital marketing, where it can be challenging to cultivate an image and attract target audiences using standard stock photography that all seems to fit into the same mould.

-Those who work more exclusively in an artistic capacity can also benefit from the selections of stock illustration sites.
+Those who work more exclusively in an artistic capacity can also benefit from the selections of sites.
 Graphic designers, who are always looking for a refreshing visual perspective for their clients, can tap into the illustrations and vector images that fill the libraries of the sites mentioned above.
-Stock illustration collection provides you access to an incredible range of visual material created by many different talented artists.
+This collection provides you access to an incredible range of visual material created by many different talented artists.

 Stock illustrations can work perfectly for a variety of projects, including: